TeCSAR-UNCC/PoseLift/README.md

 <div align="center">
   <img src="Samples/Camera_Views.png" alt="Cameras" width="500">
 </div>
-*Figure 1: Segmented images from six camera views within a retail store, used in the PoseLift dataset.*
+<sub> Figure 1: Segmented images from six camera views within a retail store, used in the PoseLift dataset.

 5-**Shoplifting and Shopping Instances**: The dataset consists of 153 files, including 43 instances of shoplifting and 110 instances of regular shopping activities.
 These were captured from various angles and locations to ensure diverse scenarios.